 I didn’t know Sherry personally but did know of her amazing bead art.
-Within the first 10 minutes of meeting Sherry, it was easy to see, not only was she an artist, she was a beautiful woman, loving mother, loving dog owner, and a gracious host.
+Within the first 10 minutes of meeting Sherry Serafini, it was easy to see that not only is she an artist, she is a beautiful woman, loving mother, loving dog owner, and a gracious host.

 In a matter of what seemed like minutes, and right before my eyes, Sherry had different pieces of beadwork assembled for us to work into the flow of her project.
 This was an easy assignment and one I’m so glad to have been part of.

-How she came into beading: In the late 1990s, Sherry had been exploring different mediums, looking for the “one” thing that worked for her as an artist.
-While in the hospital, sitting next to her mom’s bedside (her mom was recovering from a serious accident), Sherry found comfort in beading through these days while her mom recovered (and she did!) and it became her medium of choice from there on out.
-To this day, Sherry shares her passion in beading in hopes others will also find the comfort she came to know during those difficult days.
+In the late 1990s, Sherry had been exploring different mediums, looking for the “one” thing that worked for her as an artist.
+While in the hospital, sitting next to her mom’s bedside (her mom was recovering from a serious accident), Sherry found comfort in beading through these days while her mom recovered (and she did!).
+Beading became her medium of choice from there on out.
+To this day, Sherry shares her passion in beading with all who want to learn, in hopes others will also find the comfort she came to know during those difficult days.

-Fact that blew me away: Not only was there a picture of Sherry with Steven Tyler (of Aerosmith) on a side table.
-Mr. Tyler was wearing one of Sherry’s beaded pieces and she actually knew him!
+Not only was there a picture of Sherry with Steven Tyler (of Aerosmith) on a side table.
+And not only was Mr. Tyler wearing one of Sherry’s beaded pieces, she actually knew him!
 And Sherry not only knew him, she was working with him on other designs, working with him directly!

-Sherry still designs pieces for Mr. Tyler to this day and has designed pieces for other amazingly talented musicians, including: Fergie (of the Black Eyed Peas), Melissa Etheridge and Lenny Kravitz.
+As a follow up: Sherry still designs pieces for Mr. Tyler and has designed pieces for other amazingly talented musicians, including: Fergie (of the Black Eyed Peas), Melissa Etheridge and Lenny Kravitz.
 Sherry remains thankful for these opportunities and is glad to be connected a little bit to those she admires.

 I enjoy spending time with Sherry as our paths cross at shows, and I long for days where there is time and space to spend a day with her again.

-Meanwhile, it was great to read the lovely article recently done by Lavon Peters in the April/May issue of Beadwork magazine.
-And if we want a bit of Sherry’s personal style, she also shares some of herself with us through her videos and kits, the most recent being her Found Objects Kit which comes with her Adding Found Objects to your Beadwork video download
+Meanwhile, it was great to read the lovely article written by Lavon Peters in the April/May 2016 issue of Beadwork magazine.
+And if we want a bit of Sherry’s personal style, she also shares some of herself with us through her videos and kits.
+A comprehensive video choice would be: Bead Embroidery: Four Great Lessons and one of my favorites: Adding Found Objects Into Your Projects.